Overview of Michigan Taxes

 Kent County

 Located in western Michigan, Kent County contains the city of Grand Rapids and has property tax rates lower than many of Michigan’s other urban counties.
-Kent County’s effective tax rate is 1.19%.
-At that rate, a homeowner with a home worth $242,200 (the median home value in the county), would pay $2,889 annually in property taxes.
+Kent County’s average effective tax rate is 1.60%.
+At that rate, a homeowner with a home worth $145,000, about the median home value in the county, would pay $2,320 annually in property taxes.

 Genesee County

-A typical homeowner in Genesee County pays $2,323 annually in taxes.
-That ranks fairly high among the state’s 83 counties, but lower than most other highly populated counties.
-The effective property tax rate in Genesee County is 1.47%.
+A typical homeowner in Genesee County pays $1,822 annually in taxes.
+That ranks as the 24th highest of the state’s 83 counties but lower than most other highly populated counties.

 Washtenaw County

-Washtenaw County has some of the highest home values in the state of Michigan.
+On average Washtenaw County has the second highest home values in the state of Michigan (behind Leelanau County, which encompasses the Leelanau Peninsula north of Traverse City).
 That is part of the reason property taxes in the county are so high.
-The median annual tax payment in Washtenaw County is $5,255, which ranks first in the state of Michigan.
+The median annual tax payment in Washtenaw County is $3,905, which ranks first in the state of Michigan.

 Ingham County

-Ingham County contains most of the state capital (Lansing) and the highest effective property tax rate in the state of Michigan (1.93%).
-This is over twice the national average.
+Ingham County contains most of the state capital (Lansing) and has the second highest property tax rates in the state of Michigan.
+The average effective rate, including all parts of the county, is 2.28%.
+This is nearly twice the national average.

 Ottawa County

-Situated on the eastern shores of Lake Michigan directly across the water from Milwaukee, Wisconsin, Ottawa County has property tax rates below the state average of 1.32%.
-Though the county’s effective tax rate is 1.09%.
-The median home value in Ottawa County is $269,200, meaning the median property tax bill is $2,936.
+Situated on the eastern shores of Lake Michigan directly across the water from Milwaukee, Wisconsin, Ottawa County has property tax rates below the state average.
+The county’s average effective tax rate is 1.44%.
+The taxes on a home worth $150,000 would be $2,160 annually at that rate.

 Kalamazoo County